M-Faried/pipelines/README.md

 The pipeline creation requires three arguments

-1. The buffer size of the channels used to communicatio among the pipeline.
+1. The buffer size of the channels used to communication among the pipeline.
+Configure it depending on your needs.
 2. The result step.
 3. One or more intermediate steps.